 Weddings Can Be Smaller And There Is Nothing Wrong With That

 Almost all of my clients opted to reduce their guest list due to the COVID 19 pandemic.
-And yoiu know what?
+And you know what?
 There is absolutely nothing wrong with that.
 Don't ever let anyone tell you that you need to invite 200 people to your wedding.
+More guests = More money for your wedding.
 Getting married and having a grandiose affair hasn't decreased in price and in the Holy City has increased annually over the past 4-5 years.
 The worst global pandemic in 100 years has caused a financial strain in a lot of our lives.
 Job losses and uncertainty about the future have caused a lot of modern brides and grooms to rethink how their wedding is going to be.
-Smaller weddings can be in many cases much more memorable because they are intimate and give you the opportunity to get social with those loved ones who travelled to see you have the time of your life on the happiest day of your life.
+Smaller weddings can be in many cases much more memorable because they are more intimate and give you the opportunity to get social with those loved ones who travelled to see you have the time of your life on the happiest day of your life.
 A huge wedding can inhibit you from socializing and getting around to meet and greet all the guests that you invited.
-Smaller weddings and even a "micro wedding" is ok and don't let anyone tell you it's not ok.
+Smaller weddings and even a "micro wedding" are ok and don't let anyone tell you it's not ok.
 Numerous wedding planners have begun to add these "micro" weddings into their offerings, and you can have just as classy affair.

 Weddings Were Not Meant To Have ANY Restrictions